-Last year I was released from the Primary Presidency and was called to teach the Valiant 8 & 9 year old class.
+Last year I was released from the Primary Presidency and was called to teach the Valiant 8 & 9-year-old class.
 When I knew that we would be released I really didn’t want to teach a Primary class, but one day (as I was probably praying that I wouldn’t get called to teach) I had a feeling, a thought, come to mind.
 It was kind of a ‘get over yourself’ type of feeling, but then the thought “If you don’t teach them, who will” came into my mind.
-I heeded the prompting, and got over myself, and became excited that I might possibly teach the 8 & 9 year old class (which consisted of 9 boys).
-A couple weeks later, I received the call.
-Teaching these wonderful (and a bit crazy) boys has been a great experience.
+I heeded the prompting, and got over myself, and became excited that I might possibly teach the 8 & 9-year-old class (which consisted of 9 boys).
+A couple of weeks later, I received the call.
+Teaching these wonderful (and a bit crazy) boys have been a great experience.
 It wasn’t always easy, there were a few Sundays where I was very frustrated and felt like I accomplished absolutely nothing, but I have enjoyed teaching them, and now I am excited to teach a new group of children.

 Last summer, I started creating Scripture Reading Cards for the boys to take home.
 I noticed that if I gave them a card with specific verses for each day, rather than a whole chapter or 2 to read that week, then they were more likely to take the time to read those verses .
 I had several boys come back each week with their cards filled or almost filled.
 This year, I decided to do this again, and share them with all of you!

 Each card includes 5 scripture references that the children can read.
 I like to have them read the scriptures for the upcoming lesson, but you can have them review the lesson by reading the scripture references for the lesson that you taught.